Peterskhan/DFXObjectpool/README.md

 here:
 http://en.cppreference.com/w/cpp/memory/allocator).

+### Future plans
+I intent to work on this project further, adding more functionality, stability, support and comfort features.
+These future modifications will be commited when they are trough test-phase.
+These modifications are experimental, as for the time being I lack the academical knowledge about the subject, and I can only rely on articles found on the Internet.
+If those ideas are proven to be dead-ends or misconceptions I will correct my mistakes accordingly.
+Ideas I currently have in mind for the future:
+- Making sure via smart pointers that no memory can leak, if not all objects are returned to the pool
+- Making the pool follow the singleton pattern, to store all type-identical objects in the same pool for the sake of effectiveness
+- Making the pool safe to use across different threads, when the objects are needed concurrently

 ### License
 This project (alongside with all my future work) is released under the terms of the GNU General Public License v3.0.
 You can copy, modify and reuse it at your demand, as long as you release your code under the same license.
 You can find the